keelancook/notebook/_notes/Contextualization on the Mission Field.md

 In 1972, the term "contextualization" was coined by the co-directors of the Theological Education Fund for the World Council of Churches.[[Nicholls1979-jt, 21.::rsn]] The person usually attributed with the term was Shoki Coe.[[Keller2012-ln, 91.::rsn]]

 ### The Ecumenical Version
-In it's initial uses, the ecumenical version of contextualization often equated the context with Scripture in determining theology, even to the point of promoting it over the Scriptures in some versions.[[Payne2013-hp, 136.::rsn]] The dialectic between the two resulted in fronting culture to the extent that theologies for each location became acceptable, and even preferred.
-As Hiebert notes in "Critical Contextualization," the underlying philosophy of cultures held that they were incommensurable and mutual understanding was not possible.[[Hiebert, "Critical Contextualization", 108.::rsn]] Therefore, any attempt at a metacultural framework or robust understanding of orthodoxy was seen as impossible.
+In its initial uses, the ecumenical version of contextualization often equated the context with Scripture in determining theology, even to the point of promoting it over the Scriptures in some versions.[[Payne2013-hp, 136.::rsn]] The dialectic between the two resulted in fronting culture to the extent that theologies for each location became acceptable, and even preferred.
+As Hiebert notes in "Critical Contextualization," the underlying philosophy of cultures held that they were incommensurable and mutual understanding was not possible.[[Hiebert, "Critical Contextualization", 108.::rsn]] Therefore, any attempt at a meta cultural framework or robust understanding of orthodoxy was seen as impossible.
 In this sense, culture instead of Scripture took the driver's seat in forming theology.

 Given this ecumenical understanding of contextualization, the inerrant authority of Scripture is sacrificed to cultural influence, and the result is not a contextual theology of the Scriptures, but what amounts to a new religion entirely.
 This approach must be rejected outright.

 ### The Evangelical Version
-However, following the initial ecumenical usage of the term, evangelicals began to redefine contextualization to gain the crucial insights about culture while maintaining a confessional standard concerning the authority of the Holy Scriptures.[[Payne2013-hp, 137.::rsn]] Hesselgrave and Rommen speak of a "supracultural message of the gospel" that must be communicated with cultural relevance.
-This is the ultimate goal of the missionary in communciation.[[Hesselgrave1989-ze, 1.::rsn]] Defined in this manner, there is no choice but to accept the validity of contextualiation considering the insights gained into culture and worldview.
+However, following the initial ecumenical usage of the term, evangelicals began to redefine contextualization to gain crucial insights about culture while maintaining a confessional standard concerning the authority of the Holy Scriptures.[[Payne2013-hp, 137.::rsn]] Hesselgrave and Rommen speak of a "supracultural message of the gospel" that must be communicated with cultural relevance.
+This is the ultimate goal of the missionary in communication.[[Hesselgrave1989-ze, 1.::rsn]] Defined in this manner, there is no choice but to accept the validity of contextualization considering the insights gained into culture and worldview.
 The question in cross-cultural missions is less about whether or not contextualization does or should occur, but how well it is happening.
 This work was pushed forward considerably by [[Hiebert on Contextualization]].

 ---